Usage

 Before the export, you can apply a multitude of procedures to each layer, such as scaling or background insertion.

-You can exclude layers from being exported based on one or more constraints, e.g. only visible layers or only layer groups.
+You can exclude layers from being exported based on one or more constraints, e.g. only visible layers or only group layers.

 Procedures and constraints can be a powerful way to adjust the export to your heart’s content.
 You can take a look at a few examples to get started.